-But she shouldn't complain.
-A couple of weeks ago, Fern helped her friend Brett measure the depth of tide pools for a study on the gradual acidification of tide pools.
-That meant using a laser tool that kept breaking down.
-When it was working, Fern used it to measure the high points of the tidal pools.
-It was OK, until a riptide caught her, almost washing her out to sea.
+It could be worse.
+A couple of weeks ago, Fern helped her friend Brett measure the depth of tide pools for a study on gradual acidification.
+That meant using a laser tool (awesome) that kept breaking down (less awesome).
+When it was working, Fern was able to use it to measure the high points of Brett's tidal pools.
+It was going well...at least until a riptide caught her leg and almost washed her out to sea.
 Fortunately, she made it back to dry land.

-Fern is nearly deafened by a “put-put-put-vromm-put-put” sound coming toward her that quickly fizzles into a low, tubercular wheeze of an ancient Jeep.
-Fern smiles a little and shakes her head when she sees her friend and fellow grad student, Myron "Meathead" Greenburger, drive up.
+Suddenly a near-deafening put-put-put-vromm-put-put sound materializes out of nowhere, a loud roar and rumble that fizzles into the low wheeze of an ancient Jeep.
+Fern smiles a little and shakes her head when she sees her assistant, Myron "Meathead" Greenburger, drive up to the rocks.

 "Hey, Meathead, watch out for the plants," Fern yells.